Robert-Hughes/rjrssync/README.md

 * Improve compile times.
 Is it the RustEmbed crate?
 Maybe the debug-embed feature of the crate could help?
 * Maybe should extend test framework to support doing things remotely, like saving and loading filesystem nodes, making and clearing out a temporary folder etc.
 * Upload to crates.io, so that we can "cargo install" from anywhere?
+* "cargo install" should only install rjrssync, not the other binaries like piper etc.
 * Warning if filter doesn't match anything, possibly after GetEntries but before actually doing anything (to prevent mistaken filter?)
 * Running remote tests in parallel seems to cause hangs
 * Would be nice to automatically detect cases where the version number hasn't been updated, e.g. if we